Infineon/mtb-anycloud-bluetooth-mfg-tester/btsdk-utils/wmbt/ReadMe.txt

     packet_length: 0 ÅE65535.
         Device will compare length of the received packets with the specified packet_length.

-The Cypress SoC BT device will generate the statistics report of the Rx Test every second.
+The AIROC(TM) device will generate the statistics report of the Rx Test every second.

 The example below instructs the device to receive 0xAA 8-bit Pattern on the 2402 MHz and ACL Basic with DM1 packet type.